hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
     - purpose: to establish and maintain the transparent redirection of selected
   - decryption policies define the handling of HTTPS traffic within the web proxy:
-    - when to decrypt HTTPS traffic.
+    - when to decrypt HTTPS traffic
     - how to handle requests that use invalid or revoked security certificates
   - decryption policies to handle HTTPS traffic in the following ways
     - pass through encrypted traffic
     - decrypt traffic and apply the content-based access policies defined for HTTP traffic
     - drop the HTTPS connection
     - monitor the request as the web proxy continues to evaluate the request against policies
-  - The Administrator can configure how much URI text is stored in the logs using the `advancedproxyconfig` CLI command and the HTTPS subcommand.
+  - The Administrator can configure how much URI text is stored in the logs using the <span style="color: #bb6600;">`advancedproxyconfig`</span> CLI command and the <span style="color: #bb6600;">HTTPS</span> subcommand.
   - proxy caching: improve web traffic performance
+  - integrating AVC to control application specific activity: configure <span style="color: #bb6600;">application control settings</span> in Access Policy groups

 ## Authentication, Authorization, and Accounting (AAA)